 It’s vital for the dog being treated that they feel they have a ‘choice’ in the treatment.
 We never use forced restraint, and treatment will always take place on the floor or on a low level, which is where a dog is most comfortable.
 The practice of ‘choice’ is one that has now become main-stream with many top trainers and behaviourists using the term.

-We recognise that when your dog is struggling owners want to help, and often it is difficult to become involved in their treatment.
-However, we always include the owners in their dog’s treatment plan, imparting techniques that are safe to use, along with exercise planning and ‘environment’ management.
+We recognise that when your dog is struggling you want to help, and often it is difficult to become involved in their treatment.
+However, we always include the guardians in their dog’s treatment plan, imparting techniques that are safe to use, along with exercise planning and ‘environment’ management.

 HIGH LEVEL OF SPECIALIST KNOWLEDGE AND TRAINING